 Peter's question tells us something about Peter.
-And I think it is something common to man.
-Although Peter was willing to forgive, his forgiveness carried with it a sense of entitlement-as if he were entitled to stop forgiving at a certain point.
-If our willingness to forgive is founded upon our own gentile disposition then it is unavoidable for us to say "thus far and no more".
+And I think it is something common to us all.
+Although Peter was willing to forgive, his forgiveness carried with it a sense of limitation-as if he were entitled to stop forgiving at a certain point.
+When somebody has treated us wrongly, it seems very natural for us to say "thus far and no more".
 Somewhere in the recesses of our mind the words are ringing "I deserve better."